-Semantic Kernel (SK) provides a plugin-based architecture for connecting LLMs to application code, data, and services.
-Core concepts: Kernel (orchestrator + DI container), Plugins (collections of native C# functions or semantic string templates), Memory (vector storage connectors), Planners (auto-generate step-by-step execution plans from goals), and Personas.
-SK integrates natively with Azure OpenAI and OpenAI, supports .NET best practices (dependency injection, async/await), and includes Process Framework for LangGraph-style stateful workflows.
-It's the primary choice for AI integration in .NET enterprise applications.
+Semantic Kernel (SK) provided a plugin-based architecture for connecting LLMs to application code, data, and services.
+Core concepts: Kernel (orchestrator + DI container), Plugins (collections of native C# functions or semantic string templates), Memory (vector storage connectors), Planners (auto-generate step-by-step execution plans from goals), and Process Framework for LangGraph-style stateful workflows.
+It integrated natively with Azure OpenAI and OpenAI and supported .NET best practices (dependency injection, async/await).
+In 2025 Microsoft merged SK with AutoGen into Microsoft Agent Framework (GA 1.0 April 2026); SK is now in maintenance mode (bug and security fixes only), and Microsoft Agent Framework is the recommended choice for new .NET and Python agentic development.

 What it means in practice